 US Map is a template designed by www.PresentationGo.com the free PowerPoint template library.

-Despite the challenges that have plagued the world in 2020, now is the time to move forward with my passion project in hope to ignite a more aggressive and sustainable response to climate change.
+While I initially planned to fast-track my travels during a short "early-retirement" period, my timing proved differently.
+The devastation of the 2020 pandemic, and my own losses experienced in a fire, ultimately changed that plan.
+As I return to work, my passion project must become a longer-term goal.
+However, I will continue my efforts locally with the Inland Ocean Coalition, starting a chapter here in Washington State.
+My hope is to ignite a more aggressive and sustainable response to climate change.
 My efforts may be minuscule in the grand scheme of things, yet I believe every bit of awareness we can promote individually and collectively will increase the overall efforts to ultimately save our lands, our ocean and humanity.
 Climate change is persistent, and no one is immune - we must be the catalyst for change, now!

 For most Americans our ocean coastline is something we only see and enjoy on vacation, yet inland activities and initiatives can significantly impact the ocean and climate for better or worse.
 While serving as an Inland Ocean Ambassador, I will be utilizing my journey to increase awareness of the Inland Ocean Coalition’s efforts across inland communities, and in response we hope inland citizens will take an active role to improve their land to ocean relationship.
 Inland communities have a voice for our lands and ocean and the Inland Ocean Coalition will help to ensure that voice is heard.

-You can follow my progress across the states here or on social media #nwdivegirl, #inlandoceancoalition or www.inlandoceancoalition.org.
-Please join me as I venture through your home state!
-Together we can make a splash and become part of the solution.
+You can follow my efforts here or on social media #nwdivegirl, #inlandoceancoalition or www.inlandoceancoalition.org.
+Please join me - together we can make a splash and become part of the solution.

 Mission - To create an inland movement that builds land-to-sea stewardship.